PublicNTP/globalprobe/README.md

 Run TF script for AWS

+### Make sure we can talk to the RDS instance

+It defaulted to a security group that won't let the world talk to it

 ### Cognito JS library (actually already in JS package, but noting how to get new one)

 sudo apt-get -y install npm